Swords, Dragons, and Nerds

 • Pat's Fantasy Hotlist

-More inexpensive ebook goodies! - You can now download Brandon Sanderson's *The Lost Metal* for only 3.99$ by following this Amazon Associate link.
-This OneLink will take you to the neare...
+More inexpensive ebook goodies! - You can now get your hands on the digital edition of Gene Wolfe's *Shadow and Claw* for only 2.99$ by following this Amazon Assoiate link.
+This OneLink ...

 • Fantasy Literature: Fantasy and Science Fiction Book and Audiobook Reviews